ChristopherDedominici/Udacity-Front-End-Bootstrap-Project/README.md

 1. Create a single page website using [Bootstrap](http://getbootstrap.com/) following the guide lines provided from a mockup.
 The content of the website was at the student choice.

-2. (Not requested) Use of [grunt](https://gruntjs.com/) to automatize the process of detecting changes in the code, combined files together and compress them.
+2. (Not requested) Use of [grunt](https://gruntjs.com/) to automatize the process of detecting changes in the code, combine files together and compress them.

 <br>
 <br>